ippontech/blog-usa/posts/streamline-your-data-transformations-by-running-dbt-directly-on-databricks-using-jobs.md

 # Transform data with dbt

-If you never used dbt before, you will first need to be more familiar with few concepts like models and macros.
+If you never used dbt before, you will first need to be more familiar with a few concepts like models and macros.
 I recommend reading the [documentation](https://docs.getdbt.com/docs/introduction) for more details.

 We first need a dataset, as a New Yorker I decided to pick a very controversial subject which is ...
 Pizzas!
 Our friend [Liam Quigley](https://elkue.com/nyc-slice/) went on a journey and ate 464 slices from multiple pizza places in NYC while logging everything.
 He also created a [spreadsheet](https://docs.google.com/spreadsheets/d/1EY3oi9ttxybG0A0Obtwey6BFu7QLqdHe02JApijgztg/edit#gid=0) and for this blog I created a table in Databricks with the data: